neondatabase/postgresql_anonymizer/docs/masking_functions.md

 pseudonymization are still considered to be personnal information (see [Recital 26])

 In a nutshell: pseudonymization may be usefull in some use cases.
-But if your goal is to escape from GDPR or similar data regulation, it is clearly a bad solution.
+But if your goal is to comply with GDPR or similar data regulation, it is clearly a bad solution.

 [Recital 26]: https://www.privacy-regulation.eu/en/recital-26-GDPR.htm